 Thus, the summative assessment for this module consists of:

-- Provide students with the basic tools of economic analysis necessary for the study of modern macroeconomic problems;
+- Provide students with knowledge of economic theories and models necessary for the study of modern macroeconomic problems.

-- Help students to understand macroeconomic policy issues that relate to market imperfections, and how institutional changes influence macroeconomic performance.
+- Help students to understand how macroeconomic policies influence economic performance.

 C - Cognitive/analytical